intelligentswitch/EIS_core/README.md

 fortune and is fully open source for anyone.

 What can I do with Intelligent Switch?
-- Gesture control, light, garage doors, house alarm, multi zone thermostat, virtually anything.
+- Gesture control, light, garage doors, house alarm, multi zone thermostat, virtually anything, you name it!
 - OLED display for user feedback
 - Temperature and humidity readings per switch
 - Microwave presence detector, doppler radar (aka PIR)
 - Ambient light measurement

 All programming will be done in Arduino IDE.
-With MQTT to open integration with OpenHAB, HomeAssistant and Domoticz.
+With MQTT funcitionality for easy integration with OpenHAB, HomeAssistant and Domoticz.

 Software:
 - OTA (TODO)